-Now, we are not saying our brain is taking over and we are not in control of ourselves when all these chemicals and neurotransmitters are firing (although it may feel that way and some may use that as an excuse for their behaviors).
-We all have the ability for self-control.
+Now, we are not saying our brain is taking over, and we are not in control of ourselves when all these chemicals and neurotransmitters are firing (although it may feel that way, and some may use that as an excuse for their behaviors).
+We all have the ability to self-control.
 But how amazing is it that this incredible body God has created can help us to fall in love and stay in love too!

 Real love is not a feeling but comes from intentional choices we make to care for others in words and actions that reflect God’s love for each of us.
 We have a lot of help from our brains to fall in love and feel good about our partner, no doubt!
 Loving well comes from decisions and desires to use all those “feel good” chemicals intentionally and appropriately.